Rezi/sugar-css/README.md

 [Customize your Sugar.css](https://sugar-css.com/customize)

 **Lightweight**
-The whole framework is less than 10KB g-zipped.
+The whole framework is less than 8.4 kB g-zipped.
 Including advanced grid system and custom properties to customize.

 ## Install